moleike/node-lwm2m/README.md

   Options:

-  - `lifetimeCheckInterval`: time in ms to purge a device from the registry if it didn't update it's registration,
-  - `defaultType`: the type of device, defaults to 'Device',
   - `type`: indicates if the server should create IPv4 connections (udp4) or IPv6 connections (udp6).
 Defaults to udp6.
-  - `deviceRegistry`: specifies a MongoDB connection.
-If not provided will run an in-memory registry.
+  - `deviceRegistry`: defaults to an in-memory registry.
-  - `schemas`: default schemas to use.
   - `piggybackReplyMs`: set the number of milliseconds to wait for a piggyback response.
 Default 50.

   Events: